rasmuserik/mubackend/README.md

 MuBackend allows creation of sync-endpoints for PouchDB.

 - `mu.createDB(dbName, public)` - allocates a new online database, owned by the current user.
 If `public` is true, then it will be readable by anyone.
 Otherwise it will only be readable by the current user.
+Returns promise.
-- `mu.newPouchDB(userId, dbName, PouchDB)` - returns a new PouchDB online database connected to a named db belonging to a given user.
+- `mu.newPouchDB(userId, dbName, PouchDB)` - returns promise of a new PouchDB online database connected to a named db belonging to a given user.
 It will be read-only, unless userID is the current user. `PouchDB` is the PouchDB constructor.
 This is often just used for replication to/from a locally cached PouchDB.

 #### Messaging